alexanderheldt/nixos/README.md

 # `config-manager`
 `./config-manager` is a module that contains a script to make usage of this flake easier.

+To install it first add the module to the nixOS system connfiguration and then run `nixos-rebuild switch --flake .#<configuration>`, after that `cm` will be available on `$PATH`.

 # Secrets
 Secrets are managed by `agenix` (https://github.com/ryantm/agenix).